Contacts & FAQs

 By the end of the course, students who have reached a B2 level in Italian will be able to sit for a language exam to obtain an international certificate in Italian.
 Such a certificate will allow them to enroll on a degree course at any Italian university.

 As an alternative, students who wish to enroll on a degree course at the University of Parma will be allowed to acquire a language certificate called Italstudio Università issued by the University of Parma which suits the purpose.
+Students who intend to enroll on degree programmes delivered in English will be able to take a test to obtain an international language certificate in English at a B2 level.

 What are the admission requirements?